wakululuu/tp/docs/DeveloperGuide.md

 - `MassTakeLeaveCommand` and `MassCancelLeaveCommand` allow for one worker to many shift-leave assignment.
   - These two mass commands allow for taking leave over a range of days - similar to how leave is often planned by workers.
-  - These two commands do not require `Shift`s representing the daytime range to take leave to be present.
-A bare-bones `Shift` with only `ShiftDay` and `ShiftTime` will be initialised for each `Shift` that has no identity equivalent (via `Shift#isSameShift()`) `Shift` present in the McScheduler.
+  - These two commands do not require `Shift`s representing the range of days and times to take leave to be present.
+A bare-bones
+  `Shift` with only `ShiftDay` and `ShiftTime` will be initialised for each `Shift` that has no identity equivalent (via `Shift#isSameShift()`) `Shift` present in the McScheduler.
   - The two commands handle other `Assignment`s differently: